Nicals/pblog/docs/customize.rst

 Templates
 ---------

-Url are generated using Flask's `url_for <http://flask.pocoo.org/docs/0.12/api/#flask.url_for>`_ function.
+Templates can be ovrriden by providing a ``PBLOG_TEMPLATE_FOLDER`` settings.
+The value is the path to a directory to take templates from insteand of using Pblog defaults one.

-The following routes are defined:
+The following routes are defined within Pblog:

 .. autofunction:: pblog.frontend.blueprint.show_post